stanbaek/ece487A/_sources/Labs/P2_VisionBasedManipulator.md

 ## 🚚 Deliverables

-###  Deliverable 1 (10 points)
+###  Deliverable 1 (20 points)

-Your code should be able to find and identify blocks placed at,
+Your code should be able to find and identify the blocks placed at,
 - (22, 0, 0)
 - (30, 0, 0)
 - (19, -10, 0)